 Q. I have a SC Mechanical Contractors license with a plumbing classification can I obtain a SC Residential Plumbing Contractors License without taking the Residential Plumbing Exam?

 A. Yes.
-A Residential Plumbing license can be obtained without examination if the applicant is licensed as a SC Mechanical Contractor by exam with a plumbing classification or has taken the Master Plumbing exam with the South Carolina Municipal Association (MASC).
-All applicants must submit a completed Residential Plumbing license application with documentation of a SC Mechanical Contractors license or the Master plumbing exam from the Municipal Association, with all fees and a $10,000 surety bond for review by the Residential Builders Commission.
+A Residential Plumbing license can be obtained without a technical examination if the applicant is licensed as a SC Mechanical Contractor by exam with a plumbing classification or has taken the Master Plumbing exam with the South Carolina Municipal Association (MASC).
+The SC Residential Business Management and Law exam is required.
+All applicants must submit a completed Residential Plumbing license application with documentation of a SC Mechanical Contractors license or the Master plumbing exam from the Municipal Association along with a photocopy of the current certificate, with all fees and a $10,000 surety bond for review by the Residential Builders Commission.

 Q. Once I have a Residential Plumbing Contractor license how often do I have to renew my license?

 A. The Residential Plumbing License is renewable every two (2) years before June 30, of each odd year (2019, 2021, 2023, etc.)

 Q. Does the SC Residential Builders Commission recommend or have a list of schools, examination prep courses or seminars to help me prepare for the Residential Plumbing exam?